jwang104-UCSC/UCSC-menu-reader/README.md

-# Alexa Skills Kit SDK Sample - Hello World
+# Alexa Skill - Menu Reader
-A simple [AWS Lambda](http://aws.amazon.com/lambda) function that demonstrates how to write a skill for the Amazon Echo using the Alexa SDK.
+A simple [AWS Lambda](http://aws.amazon.com/lambda) function that reads the menu of a dining hall from UCSC.
+NOTE: This readme was originally intended for the hello world example.
+It is no longer accurate after our modifications to the program, but should still provide useful information.

 ## Concepts
-This simple sample has no external dependencies or session management, and shows the most basic example of how to create a Lambda function for handling Alexa Skill requests.
+This skill takes the hello world example and changes the response so that Alexa reads the text from a webpage instead.

 ## Setup
 To run this example skill you need to do two things.
-The first is to deploy the example code in lambda, and the second is to configure the Alexa skill to use Lambda.
+The first is to deploy the code in lambda, and the second is to configure the Alexa skill to use Lambda.

 ### AWS Lambda Setup
 1. Go to the AWS Console and click on the Lambda link.
 Note: ensure you are in us-east or you wont be able to use Alexa with Lambda.